-After in-depth research was done to ensure that the Bible College are accredited and registered with the Department of Higher Education (so that the qualifications are recognized), Mukhanyo Theological College (Mukhanyo means “let there be light” in the Ndebele language) were chosen as a partner to achieve our vision of enabling the lay-pastors.
-Accreditation with North West University (NWU) – the official university of most of the church denominations in South Africa, Africa and South America, meant that lay pastors would be able to receive a degree and even more.
+After in-depth research was done to ensure that the Bible College is accredited and registered with the Department of Higher Education (so that the qualifications are recognized), Mukhanyo Theological College (Mukhanyo means “let there be light” in the Ndebele language) was chosen as a partner to achieve our vision of enabling the lay-pastors.
+Accreditation with North West University (NWU) – the official university of most of the church denominations in South Africa, Africa, and South America, meant that lay pastors would be able to receive a degree and even more.

 Through uplifting and training the lay-pastors, we spread God’s Word to those in need of more than just physical upliftment.
 More people are reached with the Gospel and people start to support one another, by living out brotherly love.

 This opportunity is seen as manna from heaven, as it inspires, uplifts, and ensures excellent quality in the transmission of God’s Word.